Aaron Lopez: Citizenship

 In 1761, Lopez applied to the Rhode Island Superior Court to become a naturalized citizen.
-Under the Naturalization Act of 1740, any foreign Protestant who had resided in Britain's American colonies for seven years could become a British subject; while Catholics were excluded by the law, special provisions were allowed for the religious scruples of both Quakers and Jews.
+Under the Naturalization Act 1740, any foreign Protestant who had resided in Britain's American colonies for seven years could become a British subject; while Catholics were excluded by the law, special provisions were allowed for the religious scruples of both Quakers and Jews.
 Although he met the conditions set by law, Lopez's request was denied by the colonial government of Rhode Island.
 Another qualified Jew, Isaac Elizer, was also denied citizenship.

 Lopez and Elizer appealed to the Rhode Island General Assembly.
 The lower house approved their request and required that the men return to the Superior Court to take an oath of allegiance, but the terms of their citizenship would be limited: Jews could become citizens of Rhode Island, but they would not be allowed to vote or serve in public office.

 Lopez and Elizer fared worse in the upper house of the legislature.
 There they were told that the British Parliament had given the courts, not the legislature, jurisdiction over naturalization.
 If they wished to become citizens, Lopez and Elizer would have to appeal to the Superior Court.

 The Superior Court heard the pair's appeal on March 11, 1762.
 Their application was denied a second time.
 The court reasoned that the 1740 act was intended to increase the population of the colony, and since the colony had grown crowded the law no longer applied.
 The court also noted that under a 1663 Rhode Island law, only Christians could become citizens.
 Lopez and Elizer could not become citizens of Rhode Island.

 Determined to become a citizen, Lopez made inquiries to learn whether he could become naturalized in another colony.
 In April 1762 he moved temporarily to Swansea, Massachusetts.
 On October 15, 1762, Lopez became a citizen of Massachusetts and then returned to Newport.
 Historians believe Lopez was the first Jew to become a naturalized citizen of Massachusetts.